projectcalico/calico/master/getting-started/openstack/installation/ubuntu.md

 title: 'Ubuntu Packaged Install Instructions'
 ---

+For this version of Calico, with OpenStack on Ubuntu Trusty or Xenial, we recommend using OpenStack Liberty or later; Kilo is also known to work on Ubuntu Trusty.

-These instructions will take you through a first-time install of Calico using the latest packages on a system running Ubuntu 14.04 (Trusty) or 16.04 (Xenial), with OpenStack Icehouse, Juno, Kilo, Liberty or Mitaka.
+These instructions will take you through a first-time install of Calico using the latest packages on a system running Ubuntu 14.04 (Trusty) or 16.04 (Xenial), with OpenStack Kilo, Liberty or Mitaka.
 If you are upgrading an existing system, please see [this document]({{site.baseurl}}/{{page.version}}/getting-started/openstack/upgrade) instead for upgrade instructions.

 There are three sections to the install: installing etcd, upgrading control nodes to use Calico, and upgrading compute nodes to use Calico.